dyga01/lunchbox-ml/DEVELOPMENT.md

 - implement deploy functionality by automatically generating a dockerfile?
 - test lastly

-- make the tool useable, this may include a lot of code that will automatically install models dependencies and logic around this
+- make the tool useable, this may include a lot of code that will automatically install models dependencies and logic around this --> make a setup shell script for this?
 - error handling
 - documentation of everything
 - linting with ruff